Departments of the Central Committee of the Socialist Unity Party of Germany: State and Legal Affairs

-Deputy department heads include Waldemar Pilz (1962–1969), later head of the Friendly Parties Department, Günther Witteck (1969–1982) and Günter Böhme (1983–1989).
+Deputy department heads include Willi Barth (1950–1954), thereafter head of the spun off Church Affairs Department, Rudolf Rost (1954–1962), thereafter head of the Office of the Council of Ministers, Waldemar Pilz (1962–1969), thereafter head of the Friendly Parties Department, Günther Witteck (1969–1982), Julius Leymann (at least from 1979 to 1984), and Günter Böhme (1983–1989), and Klaus Heuer (1989).

 Women

 The Women Department (Abteilung Frauen) formulated the SED's policy on women's issues, oversaw the work of the Women's Commission at the Politburo and controlled the Democratic Women's League of Germany (DFD), the GDR's mass organization for women.
 The DFD received the smallest budget of all mass organizations and was largely insignificant, even compared to other mass organizations.
 The Women Department, women furthermore being mostly excluded from the SED's most powerful positions, was thus one of the least influential.

 The Women Department was originally created in 1946 and briefly was part of the newly created LOPMO Department from 1952 to 1955.
 From 1956 to 1966, it only held the rank of a working group.